GabrielKP/MMB-Project/classifier-HO.md

 Project draft, Gabriel Kressin

-# How does a neural-network-classifier learning with Hebbs rule compare to a neural-network-classifier learning with Oja's rule?
+# How does a neural-network-classifier learning with Hebbs rule compare to a neural-network-classifier learning with Oja's rule regarding accuracy, learning speed and other features?

 This project builds and compares three networks for the MNIST 10-digit classification (LeCun, Y., & Cortes, C., & Burges, C.J.C.) only differing in their learning rule: